Weekend: McIlroy Triumphs In Dubai, Campos Earns Masters Invite

 Entering at 317th in the world and 147th in the FedExCup, the 36-year-old is now headed to the 2025 Masters and PGA Championship.

-Campos arrived in Bermuda just days after wife Paola gave birth to their first child and after surviving high winds, broke out into tears upon holding off an otherwise pitifully weak field—one sporting a paltry 128.225 OWGR rating and just 13 players from the world top 100.
+Campos arrived in Bermuda just days after wife Stephanie gave birth to their first child and after surviving high winds, broke out into tears upon holding off an otherwise pitifully weak field—one sporting a paltry 128.225 OWGR rating and just 13 players from the world top 100.
 The intense winds made Port Royal a fun test while keeping follow-throughs unusually short by PGA Tour standards.

 “It's been an unbelievable week, best week of my life,” Campos told Golf Channel’s Tripp Isenhour.
 “After such a bad year, to have things kind of go my way, everything together at once, I'm just so happy and grateful to have the support I do.
 My team, my coaches, my sponsors, my family.
 My caddie did a great job today.
 I just can't believe this is actually happening to me after such a year.
 I'm just grateful to be able to call myself a PGA Tour champion.
 It's something I've dreamt about all my life.
 I just want to call my family.”